Top 3 Disease Issues for Tomatoes in San Antonio

 - Blight – Blights are fungal diseases on tomatoes that show up around the middle of May.
 Blight produces yellow spots on the leaves of your tomato plant; starting with the lower leaves first.
 It will eventually spread to the entire plant and ruin your tomatoes.
 Avoid it by keeping water off of the leaves when you water, focusing on the root area instead.
 Treat it with a copper or sulfur fungicide at the earliest detection

-- Blossom End Rot – Produces dark-brown to black spots on the bottom of tomato fruits.
+- Blossom End Rot – While Blossom End Rot is a physiological disorder and not a disease, we are still including it in this troubleshooting blog.
+Blossom end rot produces dark-brown to black spots on the bottom of tomato fruits.
 Spots may eventually sink in.
 This can be caused by a couple of things: Your tomatoes may not be getting enough calcium or you may be letting your tomatoes dry out too much in between watering.
-Avoid Blossom End Rot by adding dolomite at the time of planting for calcium needs, or using Epsom salts during some of your scheduled fertilizing.
-There are also spray products that can add calcium after the fact, but I think adding it ahead of time to prevent the problem is best.
+Avoid Blossom End Rot by adding a handful of soft rock phosphate at the time of planting for calcium needs or adding gypsum to your soil if it lacks calcium.
+There are also foliar spray products, like Fertilome Yield Booster, that can add calcium to your plants after you have the problem.
 Be sure to keep on top of your watering schedule, or water more consistently if you haven’t been.

 (For beautiful disease-free tomato plants, try some of these preventative measures.)

 Helpful Ways to Avoid Disease on Tomato Plants